apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 ## 4. Apache Fortress **ARBAC Checks**

  The Apache Fortress Administrative Role-Based Access Control (ARBAC) subsystem handles delegating administrative tasks to special users.
- Disabled in Apache Fortress REST by default, to enable, add the following declaration to the fortress.properties:
+ Disabled in FortressRest by default, to enable, add the following declaration to the fortress.properties:

  ```
  is.arbac02=true
  ```

 a.
-When enabled, all service invocations perform an ADMIN permission check by invoking *DelAccessMgr.checkAccess* down in the API layer.
+When enabled, all service invocations perform an ADMIN permission check by invoking [DelAccessMgr.checkAccess](https://directory.apache.org/fortress/gen-docs/latest/apidocs/org/apache/directory/fortress/core/DelAccessMgr.html#checkAccess-org.apache.directory.fortress.core.model.Session-org.apache.directory.fortress.core.model.Permission-) down in the API layer.

  For example, the permission with an objectName: **org.apache.directory.fortress.core.impl.AdminMgrImpl** and operation name: **addUser** is automatically checked during the call to the **userAdd** service.